-A Level I offense is the most serious breach of misconduct; it must be reported immediately to the principal/designee.
-Such breach of conduct includes, but is not limited to: willful disobedience, open defiance of authority of school staff, violence against persons or property, and any other act which substantially disrupts the orderly conduct of the school.
+A Level I offense is the most serious breach of conduct; it must be reported immediately to the principal/designee.
+Such breach of conduct includes, but is not limited to: violence against persons or property, and any other act which substantially disrupts the orderly conduct of the school or poses a threat to the safety or security of students, staff, and/or community.
 If you commit a Level I offense, you will be suspended from the regular education program and the principal/designee may recommend alternative placement or expulsion.
-These violations may require a report to a law enforcement agency, which may also result in criminal penalties.
+A Level I act may also require a report to a law enforcement agency, which may result in criminal penalties, as well as documentation in the state SESIR reporting system.
+Incidents documented in the SESIR reporting system will be included on the student's permanent transcripts.

-Your parent will be notified and the following actions may be taken in response to Level I misconduct:
+Your parent will be notified and the additional actions may be taken in response to Level I misconduct:

 - Administrator/Student/Parent Conference

 - Bus suspension

-- Out-of-school suspension
+- Out-of-school suspension [no more than seven (7) days, unless otherwise required by law or this Code or when accompanied with a recommendation for reassignment or expulsion]

 - Recommend long-term bus suspension

 - Recommend alternative placement

-- Recommend expulsion
+- · Recommend expulsion

 - Report to law enforcement

+- Restitution and Restorative Discipline

+- Parent/Student Seminar ('In Lieu of' sessions) Grades 3-12

+- Alternative Learning Classroom Grades 5-10

-Note: Your school zoning exception may be revoked by the principal if you accrue one (1) or more Level I or II discipline referrals within the school year, or if you accrue three (3) or more Level III or Level IV offenses.
-The zoning exception may also be revoked by the principal if you accrue six (6) or more unexcused absences within a school year, or ten (10) or more tardies within a school year.
+Note: Your school zoning exception may be revoked by the principal if you accrue one (1) or more Level I or II discipline referrals within the school year, or if you accrue five (5) or more Level III or Level IV offenses.
+The zoning exception may also be revoked by the principal if you accrue ten (10) or more unexcused absences within a semester, or fifteen (15) or morelate arrivals, early dismissals, or a combination thereof within a semester.

-STUDENTS WITH DISABILITIES
+STUDENTS WITH DISABILITIES (IEPs/504s)